danielchen0/danielchen0.github.io/_posts/2025-05-31-Understanding-Transformers-I-The-Decoder.markdown

 Liang, D., & Klein, D. (n.d.).
 Transformer explainer.
 Polo Club of Data Science, Georgia Institute of Technology. https://poloclub.github.io/transformer-explainer/

 TensorFlow. (n.d.).
 Text generation with a transformer.
 TensorFlow.
 Retrieved June 1, 2025, from https://www.tensorflow.org/text/tutorials/transformer#the_cross_attention_layer

+user3667125.
+(2020, August 16).
+Answer to "Why does this multiplication of Q and K have a variance of d_k, in scaled dot product attention?"
+Artificial Intelligence Stack Exchange. https://ai.stackexchange.com/a/25057

 Vaswani, A., Shazeer, N., Parmar, N., Uszoreit, J., Jones, L., Gomez, A. N., Kaiser, Ł., & Polosukhin, I. (2017).
 Attention is all you need.
 In Advances in Neural Information Processing Systems (pp. 5998–6008). https://arxiv.org/abs/1706.03762